 An area in the midst of change, Bergen Point to Elco Boat Basin is dominated by former Texaco Refinery Site.
 IMTT and other industrial and commercial landholders occupy the reminder of the section.
+LANDMARKS & DESTINATIONS

-- Include a requirement for the construction of the Greenway in all redevelopment plans.
-Work with developers to include construction of Greenway at all waterfront redevelopment sites. - Redevelopment of former A&P site into 17 acre mixed-use Bayview development will create enhanced waterfront walkway

-- Texaco redevelopment may take 10+ vears - IMTT stores over 16 million barrels of petroleum products and may have security concerns with a walkway - Vacant industrial properties may require remediation
+SHORT TERM OPPORTUNITIES - Collins Park as a starting/ending point of the Hackensack River Greenway - Adding signs that designate start of Greenway (with consistent design along the entire Greenway) and connection to Hudson River Waterfront Walkway - Work with developers of the Texaco Site to provide a functional walkway/bike path that will tie into the one at Collins Park - Resurface walkway behind the Planet Fitness (former A&P site) LONG TERM OPPORTUNITIES • Include a requirement for the construction of the Greenway in all redevelopment plans.
+Work with developers to include construction of Greenway at all waterfront redevelopment sites.
+Redevelopment of former A&P site into 17 acre mixed-use Bayview development will create enhanced waterfront walkway CHALLENGES - Texaco redevelopment may take 10+ years - IMTT stores over 16 million barrels of petroleum products and may have security concerns with a walkway - Vacant industrial properties may require remediation